5argon/Firestorm/README.md

 - Use the currently available Unity Firebase SDK Auth to login before performing any Firestorm call.
 - Firestorm will check on `FirebaseAuth.DefaultInstance.CurrentUser` and do `TokenAsync()`.
 - The token will be an input to perform REST API call to Cloud Firestore.
-- REST API performed by `UnityWebRequest`, which hopefully Unity will take care so it works with all platforms. (apparently Android could not do UWR PATCH header.. whoops)
+- REST API performed by `UnityWebRequest`, which hopefully Unity will take care so it works with all platforms. (apparently Android could not do `UnityWebRequest` PATCH header.. whoops)
 - There is nothing related to service account.
 I don't want to add external dependency to the Firebase Admin package.
 - The Firestorm API is designed to roughly resemble C# Firestore API so that the transition to the real thing is not painful when it arrives.